Ciliary body melanoma: Clinical features

 The tumour is usually diagnosed by clinical examination with a slit-lamp utilising a triple mirror contact lens.
 Ultrasonography and fine-needle aspiration biopsy (FNAB) are also sometimes helpful in confirming the diagnosis.

+Diagnosis

 Treatment

 Enucleation (surgical removal of the eye) is the treatment of choice for large ciliary body melanomas.
 Small or medium sized tumors may be treated by an iridocyclectomy.
 Radiotherapy may be appropriate in selected cases.